TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

     <td>Enter the symmetric key ID managed by the Secure Key Manager service.</td>
   </tr>
 </table>

+### Storage class
+You can choose a storage class based on how often you access your data and your cost requirements.
+We offer Standard class for frequently accessed data and Economy class for long-term storage of less frequently accessed data at a lower cost.

+> [Note]
+> You cannot change the storage class of an already created container.
+> Objects uploaded to Economy class containers are subject to a minimum storage period of 30 days.
+Objects deleted before 30 days are also charged for the remaining storage period.
+> Economy class containers are charged per 1000 API requests (excluding HEAD/DELETE requests).

 #### Object Lock Settings
 Objects uploaded to the Object Lock container are stored using the **WORM (Write-Once-Read-Many)** model.
 For objects uploaded to the object lock container, the lock expiration date is configured.
 You cannot overwrite or delete objects before the lock expiration date set on each object.